jacobwilliams/json-fortran/CONTRIBUTING.md

 - Each commit should address a single logical change and code base transformation.
 - Each commit **must** compile.
 - Each commit should pass the tests unless the feature being implemented or bug being fixed requires extensive changes that would result in a commit with too many different changes.
+- Each pull request should ensure that the proper unit tests have been added to cover at least 90% of new or changed code and that the overall coverage continues to increase.
+- New tests are added to the `src/tests` directory and are named `jf_test_<#>.[Ff]90`.
+Each test is a stand alone Fortran program which will automatically be compiled and linked against the json-fortran library so long as it follows this naming convention.
+If any of the tests fail, the test program should exit with a non-zero return status, using the `stop 2` intrinsic statement.
+(The Fortran standard does not require the 'processor' to have or set a return value, but in practice all compilers respect this convention.
+An integer other than `2` may be used, so long as it is non-zero and supported by the processor.)
 - No extraneous white spaces are allowed to be introduced at line endings and all non binary files should end with a single new line.
 Run `git config core.whitespace trailing-space,space-before-tab,blank-at-eol,blank-at-eof` to setup the whitespace rules from within your fork, and then check for white space errors with `git diff --check` to see if you have accidentally introduced white space errors before committing.
 (You can also enable the sample `pre-commit` hook that ships with git, to prevent you from committing changes that introduce white space errors.
 See [this stackoverflow question](http://stackoverflow.com/questions/591923/make-git-automatically-remove-trailing-whitespace-before-committing/28446440)) for some tips on preventing the introduction of whitespace errors.
 - Please adhere to the code indentation and formatting as it currently exists, aligning common elements vertically, etc. Tab characters are not allowed.
 Indentations should be done with *4* space characters.
 - *Do NOT* allow your editor to make a bunch of indentation or white space changes, that will introduce non-substantive changes on lines that you have not actually edited.